stashed/docs/docs/addons/etcd/etcd/index.md

 Here,

 - `.spec.schedule` specifies that we want to backup the database at 5 minutes intervals.
-- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to backup a Etcd database.
+- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to backup an Etcd database.
 - `.spec.repository.name` specifies the Repository CR name we have created earlier with backend information.
 - `.spec.target.ref` refers to the AppBinding object that holds the connection information of our targeted database.
 - `.spec.retentionPolicy` specifies a policy indicating how we want to cleanup the old backups.